 He formed Trans Contintenal Records and launched a $3 million talent contest with his own money in the hopes of finding the next great (money-making) boy band.
 And that, in a nutshell, is how the Backstreet Boys were formed, with the help of successful music manager Johnny Wright, who worked with NKOTB.

-The first member of Backstreet Boys was A.J.
-McLean, who auditioned for Pearlman in his living room after seeing an ad for the contest.
-After that, Pearlman held an open casting call that took place in a blimp hangar, which would later become the heat-filled home of what would be known as "boy band boot camp."
-(The process included long days [six to eight hours a day] of dance rehearsals, voice lessons—no air conditioning.
+The first member of Backstreet Boys was McLean, who auditioned for Pearlman in his living room after seeing an ad for the contest.
+After that, Pearlman held an open casting call that took place in a blimp hangar, which later became the heat-filled home of what would be known as "boy band boot camp."
+(The process included six to eight hours a day of dance rehearsals, voice lessons and no air conditioning.
 The ultimate bonding experience.)

 So long, college plans.
 Hello, boy band infamy.

 "Hanging over at Lou's was like going to Disneyland.
-He had every freaking toy you could imagine," A.J. said in the band's 2015 documentary.
+He had every freaking toy you could imagine," McLean said in the band's 2015 documentary.

-What BSB didn't know though was Lou, Johnny and Donna had quietly started working with another boy band.
+What BSB didn't know, though, was that Pearlman, Wright and co-manager Donna Wright had quietly started working with another boy band.

-In 1995, 'N Sync began with an unlikely first member: Chris Kirkpatrick, who crossed paths with Pearlman when he auditioned to be in BSB.
-Eventually teamed up with Justin Timberlake and J.C.
-Chasez to start forming the band.
-After their show The Mickey Mouse Club was canceled, Justin and J.C., who would go on to share lead vocals, had previously recorded demos together in Nashville.
-The trio eventually ran into Chris' friend Joey Fatone, who was working at one of the theme parks in Orlando, at a club.
+In 1995, 'N Sync began with an unlikely first member: Kirkpatrick, who crossed paths with Pearlman when he auditioned to be in BSB.
+He eventually teamed up with Justin Timberlake and JC Chasez to start forming their own band.
+After their show The Mickey Mouse Club was canceled, Timberlake and Chasez, who would go on to share lead vocals, had previously recorded demos together in Nashville.
+The trio eventually ran into Kirkpatricks' friend Joey Fatone, who was working at one of the theme parks in Orlando, at a club.

-Then Justin's vocal coach suggested Lance, a 15-year-old from Mississippi, who flew out to Orlando the day after his Homecoming parade to audition.
-After agreeing to go by the nickname "Lansten" so they could keep their name, Lance was in and BSB officially had a rival…not that they knew it at the time.
+Then Timberlake's vocal coach suggested Bass, a 15-year-old from Mississippi, who flew out to Orlando the day after his Homecoming parade to audition.
+After agreeing to go by the nickname "Lansten" so they could keep their name, Bass was in and BSB officially had a rival…not that they knew it at the time.

 "'Where there's Coke, there's Pepsi, somebody's going to come along with do the BSB knockoff so why shouldn't it be us,'" is how author John Seabrook recalled Pearlman explaining the situation to him in The Boy Band Con.